 Financial Advisors are people operating within the boundaries of industry guidelines.
 Their main goal is the protection and financial freedom and feasibility of their clients.
 This means that Financial Advisors are very important for an organization.
 Now, in this article, we will read about fee-based and fee-only financial advisors.

 Financial advisors guide your organization towards success.
-They can help you generated profits as well.
+They can help you generate profits as well.
 These advisors select the appropriate clients too.
 In cases of confusion, they help you decide the right investors.

 A Financial Advisor would help you fill in the gaps in your current financial architecture.
 Any errors that you wouldn’t have seen can be rectified by the Advisor you have hired.
 This is the reason why people Advisors exist in the first place.